tamglaeser/tamglaeser.github.io/books.md

 - _The Pillars of the Earth_ by Ken Follett
 - _The Time Traveler's Wife_ by Audrey Niffenegger
 - _Neverwhere_ by Neil Gaiman
+- _The Death of Ivan Ilyich_ by Leo Tolstoy